microsoft/vscode-gradle/README.md

 - `gradle.focusTaskInExplorer`: Focus the task in the explorer when running a task
 - `gradle.javaDebug`: Debug JavaExec tasks (see below for usage)
 - `gradle.debug`: Show extra debug info in the output panel
-- `gradle.ignoreDaemonStopWarning`: Ignore the warning message when stopping the Gradle daemon/s
+- `gradle.disableConfirmations`: Disable the warning confirm messages when performing batch actions (eg clear tasks, stop daemons etc)

 To provide better compatibility with the [Java language support extension](https://github.com/redhat-developer/vscode-java), this extension supports the following settings: